 Assigning the Directors

-A director always takes legal responsibility of running the company, so it’s necessary to nominate at least one director.
+A director always takes legal responsibility for running the company, so it’s necessary to nominate at least one director.
 His name and address, even if he doesn’t live in the UK, will become public information.
 If needed, you can always go through additional legal steps to keep it private.

 Detailing Shares and Shareholders